abdoelsayed2016/TNCR_Dataset/README.md

 ## Getting Started
 ### Install MMDetection v2.10.0+
-TNDC has been implemented and tested with Python 3.7 and PyTorch 1.8.1.
+TNDR has been implemented and tested with Python 3.7 and PyTorch 1.8.1.
 ```
 %cd $project_dir$
 !pip install -q mmcv terminaltables